Block Statue of the Son of Tita

 Egyptian, Classical, Ancient Near Eastern Art

-Developed in the beginning of Dynasty 12, the block statue was probably the most significant and long-lasting artistic innovation of its time.
-The form did not prove immediately popular—only 56 Middle Kingdom examples are known—but in each succeeding period it became more common.
-Scholars have identified 179 surviving pieces from the New Kingdom (Dynasties 18–20).
-By the Late Period (Dynasties 26–31), block statues were the most prevalent sculptural type.
+Developed in the beginning of the Twelfth Dynasty, the block statue was probably the most significant and long-lasting artistic innovation of its time.
+The form did not prove immediately popular—only fifty-six Middle Kingdom examples are known—but in each succeeding period it became more common.
+By the Late Period (Twenty-sixth through Thirty-first Dynasties), block statues were the most prevalent sculptural type.
 Nearly one thousand examples are known.

 ca. 1836-1759 B.C.E.